Canfield's Diet Chocolate Fudge

 Canfield's Diet Chocolate Fudge soda is a zero-calorie, aspartame-sweetened carbonated soft drink canned and distributed by the A.J.
-Canfield Company of Elgin, Illinois, USA, a division of Select Beverages.
+Canfield Company of Elgin, Illinois, United States, a division of Select Beverages.
 Production for the midwestern United States is handled by the American Bottling Company, a subsidiary of Keurig Dr Pepper and distribution by Kehe Foods of Chicago.

 History

 Beginnings

 The beverage was introduced in 1972 by 32-year-old Alan B. Canfield, senior vice president of Elgin, Illinois-based A.J.
 Canfield Beverages, a company founded by his grandfather.
 Canfield was a regular dieter and chocolate lover, and got the idea the year before and brought a two-pound box of fudge to Manny Wesber, the company's chief chemist.

-Wesber succeeded in creating a saccharin-sweetened chemically-created concoction, entirely artificially flavored.
+Wesber succeeded in creating a saccharin-sweetened chemically created concoction, entirely artificially flavored.
 The drink sold moderately well among Canfield's other brands, with sales remaining steady over the next 13 years.